One of the first exposure to art for a toddler is through painting. Using toilet paper rolls to paint is a great first paintbrush.

 Which was your favorite type of stamping design?

-If you want to keep up with your toddler and get ideas on activities around books or fun sensory activities, make sure you become a member (it’s free) and connect with me and other moms on Facebook, Instagram, and Pinterest.
-You might also like to join our Activity Facebook group.
+If you want to keep up with your toddler and get ideas on activities around books or fun sensory activities, make sure you become a member (it’s free).
+Learn how to get your child ready for Pre-K with our Learning Binders and Curriculums connect with me and other moms on Facebook, Instagram, and Pinterest.